 The most common trigger for inciting online hate speech was the arrival of a new camp being reported by an individual or the media.
-This has implications for a response both by local authorities to ease local tensions over camps and national policy to address the massive shortfall in the number of authorised sites available (Greenfields, 2008; Ryder, 2016; Ryder and Cemlyn, 2016; Richardson, 2017).
-More central funding is needed for the development of both permanent and transit sites.
-Local authorities need to implement measures such as 'negotiated stopping' which is currently used in Leeds to allow GRT groups to negotiate temporary sites without fuelling tensions about them 'trespassing' on land.
+This has implications for a response both by local authorities (to ease local tensions over camps) and national policy (to address the massive shortfall in the number of authorised sites available) (Greenfields, 2008; Ryder, 2016; Ryder and Cemlyn, 2016; Richardson, 2017).
+A larger amount of central funding is needed for the development of both permanent and transit sites.
+Local authorities need to implement measures such as 'negotiated stopping', which is currently used in Leeds to allow GRT groups to negotiate temporary sites without fuelling tensions about them 'trespassing' on land.

-Local authorities need to work with the police to respond appropriately to harassment towards GRT communities in their areas as the lack of authorised sites fuels tensions both online and offline.
-There need to be clearer laws about what constitutes hate speech and how it can be responded to, as well as specific strategies for developing trust towards police among GRT communities.
+Local authorities need to work with the police to respond appropriately to harassment towards GRT communities in their areas, as the lack of authorised sites fuels tensions both online and offline.
+Clearer laws are needed about what constitutes hate speech and how it can be responded to, as well as specific strategies for developing trust of the police among GRT communities.
 A clearer police strategy is needed for responding to online hate towards GRT groups.
-Whilst jurisdictional issues present an issue as to who is responsible, there appears to be a general reluctance to react when online hate is reported to the police, such as where one woman in our analysis said she had been told by police that the CPS would be unlikely to prosecute.
+Whilst jurisdictional issues make it difficult to identify who is responsible, there appears to be a general reluctance to react when online hate is reported to the police, as exemplified by one woman in our analysis who said she had been told by police that the CPS would be unlikely to prosecute.

-GATE Herts have been tackling this issue through both advocacy work with victims and training for police and other practitioners.
-A vast amount of time is spent on case work to encourage police response yet even where police have responded, action is not always possible.
-For example, in October 2018, a news-site published an article about a series of anti-Gypsy posters in Sussex.
+GATE Herts has been tackling this issue through both advocacy work with victims and training for police and other practitioners.
+A vast amount of time is spent on case work to encourage a police response, yet even where the police have responded, action is not always possible.
+For example, in October 2018, a news website published an article about a series of anti-Gypsy posters in Sussex.
 In the comments section of the article, a reader claimed to have previously set fire to a GRT person's house and car, then gave 'step-by-step instructions on how to set Gypsies' caravans alight while they sleep and not get caught by police'.
 GATE Herts reported the incident to police and were later advised that the police had not been able to identify the perpetrator and would be closing the case.
-When asked for more details about the investigation, it emerged that no actions had been taken.
+When asked for more details about the investigation, it emerged that no action had been taken.
 When pressed, the investigation was reopened and the police force traced the IP address to the USA.
 As such, no further action was taken.

-One offline criminal case referred to Report Racism GRT where a GRT person was racially harassed by a shop-owner has reached prosecution.
+One offline criminal case referred to Report Racism GRT in which a GRT person was racially harassed by a shop-owner has reached prosecution.
 In May 2019, the defendant pleaded guilty to the following offences: 'racially/religiously aggravated intentional harassment/alarm/distress-words/writing'.
 He was fined £200 plus £85 court costs.
-The GRT community member reporting this harassment was illiterate and would not have reported this case other than with the support of the hate crime officers.
+The GRT community member reporting this harassment was illiterate and would not have reported this case without the support of the hate crime officers.
 This case was passed to True Vision and from there to the local police force.
-Hate crime officers had to pursue the case persistently with police over several months before the case and evidence were sent to the CPS.
+The hate crime officers had to pursue the case persistently with the police for several months before the case and the evidence were sent to the CPS.